decalibrate/overlay-label-manager/README.md

 ### Run the program

-When you run the program without any arguments it will create a folder `.overlaylabelmanager` this folder contains the app configuration and copies of all the avriables and label templates that you create.
+When you run the program without any arguments it will create a folder `.overlaylabelmanager` this folder contains the app configuration and copies of all the variables and label templates that you create.

-The app will try to save it in your `/home/UserName/` directory, or if that can't be found it will just create the folder in the directoyry where the app is executed from.
+The app will try to save it in your `/home/UserName/` directory, or if that can't be found it will just create the folder in the directory where the app is executed from.

 A second folder is created `labels` in the same directory.
 This folder will contain the rendered text files you create from the templating and variable system.